MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-how-setup-email.md

 The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[prod_short](includes/prod_short.md)]:

- * When you send documents such as purchase or sales orders to vendors and customers, you might want them to appear to come from a _noreply@yourcompanyname.com_ address.
+ * When you send documents such as purchase or sales orders to suppliers and customers, you might want them to appear to come from a _noreply@yourcompanyname.com_ address.
  * When your workflow sends an approval request by email using the email address of the requestor.

 > [!Note]